eduardofischermath/homemade_financial_instruments/ISSUES.md

 of the CDI), implement that computation correctly to match the behavior of the Brazil Central Bank's "Calculadora do cidadão".

+This in particular would be very useful for a more user-front-facing demo or application.

 According to "Calculadora do cidadão", the rule is that the percentage would always affect the exponent, and not the resulting interest rate.
 For example, for dates January 2, 2020 and January 2, 2024, 100% of the CDI results in a